giwa/hearbeat/README.md

-# Hear beat monitoring using Processing and Arduino
+# Heart beat monitoring using Processing and Arduino